Accountant's office with tax documents and calculator for accounting glossary Quebec 2026

 Working capital

 The difference between current assets and current liabilities.
-Measures a company’s ability to pay its short-term obligations with its liquid assets.
-A key indicator monitored by bankers and lenders.
+Measures a company's ability to pay its short-term obligations with its liquid resources.
+Key indicator tracked by bankers and lenders.
 Negative working capital is a red flag.

 General Ledger (GL)

-The general ledger is the primary record of all accounting transactions, organized by account in the chart of accounts.
-Each entry is recorded with its date, amount, description, and corresponding entry in the double-entry system.
-It serves as the reference document for tracing any historical transaction of the company and for preparing the trial balance.
+Master record of all accounting transactions, classified by chart of accounts account.
+Each entry appears with its date, amount, denomination and double-entry counterpart.
+It is the reference document for tracing any historical transaction of the company and for preparing the trial balance.

 IFRS

-International Financial Reporting Standards (IFRS).
-A mandatory accounting framework for publicly traded companies in Canada since 2011.
-More complex than the Canadian Generally Accepted Accounting Principles (GAAP), with a principles-based approach rather than a rules-based one.
-Used on a voluntary basis by certain private companies with an international focus or those planning an initial public offering (IPO).
+International Financial Reporting Standards.
+Mandatory accounting framework for publicly traded companies in Canada since 2011.
+More complex than ASPE, with a principles-based approach rather than rules.
+Used voluntarily by certain private companies with an international outlook or planning a public offering.

-Long-term assets held for use in operations (rather than for resale): buildings, equipment, vehicles, furniture, software, and leasehold improvements.
-These are recorded on the balance sheet at their acquisition cost and depreciated over their useful lives.
+Long-term assets held for use in operations (not for resale): buildings, equipment, vehicles, furniture, software, leasehold improvements.
+Recorded on the balance sheet at their acquisition cost and amortized over their useful life.

 Inventory / Stock

-Inventory held for resale or used in production.
-Valued at the lower of cost and net realizable value at the end of each fiscal year.
-Accounting methods: FIFO (first-in, first-out), weighted-average cost.
+Goods held for resale or used in production.
+Measured at the lower of cost and net recoverable value at the end of each fiscal year.
+Accounting methods: FIFO (first-in, first-out), weighted average cost.
 Direct impact on cost of goods sold and reported profit.

-A written agreement between a CPA their client that defines the nature of the engagement (compilation, review, audit, tax), the responsibilities of each party, the fees (fixed fee or hourly rate), the deliverables, and the deadlines.
-Required under CPA professional standards.
+A written contract between a CPA and his or her client that defines the nature of the mandate (compilation, review, audit, taxation), the responsibilities of each party, the fees (flat rate or hourly rate), deliverables and deadlines.
+Mandatory according to CPA Canada's professional standards.

 Gross margin

-Revenue minus the cost of goods sold, expressed in dollars or as a percentage of revenue.
-Indicates how much the company retains from each dollar of sales before general operating expenses.
-A key indicator of direct operating profitability and pricing.
+Revenues minus cost of goods sold, expressed in dollars or as a percentage of revenues.
+Shows how much the company keeps on each dollar of sales before overhead expenses.
+Key indicator of direct operating profitability and pricing.

 Net margin

-Net income divided by total revenue, expressed as a percentage.
-Measures what the company retains after all expenses (cost of goods sold, operating expenses, interest, and taxes).
+Net profit divided by total revenues, expressed as a percentage.
+Measures what the company keeps after all expenses (COGS, operating expenses, interest, taxes).
 The ultimate measure of financial profitability.
-Allows for comparison with other companies in the same industry.
+Allows comparison with other companies in the same industry.

-An intermediate level of assurance provided by a CPA, falling between a review and an audit.
-Involves analytical procedures and inquiries to management, without comprehensive audit testing.
-Moderate level of assurance: the CPA that nothing has come to their attention that would lead them to conclude that the financial statements are not presented fairly.
+Intermediate level of certification by a CPA, between compilation and audit.
+Analytical procedures and requests for information from management, without full audit testing.
+Moderate level of assurance: The CPA concludes that nothing has been brought to his attention to conclude that the financial statements are not fair.
 Often requested by banks.

-Notes to the financial statements: accounting policies, details of significant items, contractual commitments, contingencies, and events after the balance sheet date.
-These notes are an integral part of the financial statements and are essential for understanding the figures.
+Additional information attached to the financial statements: accounting policies used, details of significant items, contractual commitments, contingencies, subsequent events.
+Are an integral part of financial statements and are essential for understanding the numbers.

 Current liabilities

-Liabilities due within the next 12 months: accounts payable, current portion of long-term debt, accrued liabilities (interest, wages, taxes), income tax payable, GST/QST payable, declared dividends.
-A component of working capital.
+Obligations payable in the next 12 months: accounts payable, current portion of long-term debt, accrued liabilities (interest, wages, taxes), DAS to be remitted, GST/QST to be remitted, dividends declared.
+Working capital component.

 Long-term liabilities

-Liabilities with maturities exceeding 12 months: mortgages, term loans, bond debt, long-term leases, deferred taxes.
-These are often subject to covenants that require certain financial ratios to be maintained; failure to meet these ratios triggers a technical default.
+Bonds with a maturity of more than 12 months: mortgage, term loans, bond debt, long-term leases, deferred taxes.
+Often accompanied by conditions (covenants) that impose financial ratios to be maintained, the non-compliance of which triggers a technical defect.

 Generally Accepted Accounting Principles / Accounting Standards for Private Enterprises.
-A Canadian accounting framework used by private companies (SMEs, non-issuing NPOs) to prepare their financial statements.
-An alternative to IFRS for unlisted companies.
+Canadian accounting framework used by private companies (SMEs, non-issuing NPOs) for the preparation of their financial statements.
+Alternative to IFRS for non-listed companies.
 Easier to apply.

 Chart of Accounts

-An organized structure of all the accounts used to classify a company’s transactions: revenue, expenses, assets, liabilities, and equity.
-It is the backbone of accounting.
-Each software program (QBO, Sage, Acomba, Xero) comes with a basic chart of accounts that can be customized by industry.
+An organized structure of all accounts used to classify a company's transactions: income, expenses, assets, liabilities, shareholders' equity.
+This is the skeleton of accounting.
+Each software (QBO, Sage, Acomba, Xero) comes with a basic chart of accounts that can be customized according to the sector.

-An accounting estimate of accounts receivable that are unlikely to be collected, based on collection history and the age of the receivables.
+Accounting estimate of accounts receivable that are unlikely to be cashed, based on collection history and age of receivables.
 Reduces the net value of accounts receivable on the balance sheet and creates an expense on the income statement.
-Tax-deductible only for actual or highly probable losses.
+Tax-deductible only for actual or very likely losses.

 Bank reconciliation

-Verify that the transactions in the general ledger match the bank statement for the period.
-This process identifies data entry errors, duplicate entries, missing transactions, unrecorded bank fees, and potential fraud.
-This should be performed monthly as a basic control.
+Verify that the transactions in the ledger match the bank statement for the period.
+Detects data entry errors, duplicates, missing transactions, unrecorded bank charges, and potential fraud.
+To be done monthly as a basic check.

 Debt-to-equity ratio

 Total debt (total liabilities or long-term debt) divided by total assets or equity.
-Measures a company’s financial leverage.
-A high ratio indicates greater risk but also potentially higher returns on equity.
-Banks often set maximum thresholds (e.g., 2:1).
+Measures the financial leverage of the company.
+A high ratio means more risk but also potentially more return on equity.
+Banks often set maximum thresholds (e.g. 2:1).

-A measure of a company’s ability to meet its short-term obligations.
-Current ratio = current assets / current liabilities (ideally above 1.5).
-Quick ratio = (current assets – inventory) / current liabilities (more conservative).
+A measure of a company's ability to meet its short-term obligations.
+Current ratio = current assets / current liabilities (ideal above 1.5).
+Quick ratio = (current assets - inventories) / current liabilities (more conservative).
 Indicators monitored by bankers.

 Money received in advance for services that have not yet been rendered.
-Recorded as a liability on the balance sheet until the service is delivered, at which point it is transferred to revenue on the income statement.
-Common examples include subscription fees, lump-sum payments, and customer deposits.
+Recorded as a liability on the balance sheet until the service is delivered, at which time they are transferred to revenue on the income statement.
+Common for subscriptions, lump sum mandates, customer deposits.

-The sales level at which revenue exactly covers all expenses (fixed and variable).
-Below this level: a loss.
-Above this level: a profit.
-This calculation is essential for any entrepreneur starting a business, launching a new product, or making a major investment decision.
-Formula: fixed costs / (unit price – variable cost per unit).
+The level of sales at which the income covers exactly all expenses (fixed and variable).
+Below: loss.
+Above: profit.
+Essential calculation for any entrepreneur who is starting out, launching a new product or making a major investment decision.
+Formula: fixed costs / (unit price - unit variable cost).

 Bookkeeping

 Daily recording of financial transactions: sales invoices, purchase invoices, payments, receipts, deposits, withdrawals, payroll.
-The foundation of all accounting—without meticulous bookkeeping, no reliable financial statements are possible.
-This can be handled by an accounting technician, a clerk, the business owner, or outsourced.
+Basis of all accounting - without rigorous bookkeeping, no reliable financial statement is possible.
+Can be done by an accounting technician, a clerk, the owner himself or outsourced.

 WIP (Work in Progress)

-Accounting engagements (or professional services engagements) that have begun but have not yet been billed.
-These represent time and costs invested that have not yet generated revenue.
-Monitoring these is crucial to an accounting firm’s profitability.
-They are recorded as assets on the balance sheet, valued based on hours worked at the expected billing rate, less an allowance for losses.
+Accounting (or professional services) mandates started but not yet invoiced.
+Represent time and costs invested that have not yet generated realized revenue.
+Crucial follow-up for the profitability of an accounting firm.
+Recorded as an asset on the balance sheet, measured by hours worked at the expected billing rate, less an allowance for losses.

-CPA ProceduresCompilation of figuresAnalytics + interviewsTests, confirmations, checks
+CPA ProceduresCompilation of figuresAnalytics + InterviewsTests, confirmations, controls

 Relative cost$$$$$$$

-Need an accountant who understands all these concepts?
+Need an accountant who masters all these concepts?

-Our team assesses your needs and selects the perfect accountant from a network of over 1,500 firms across Quebec.
-We’ve connected more than 12,000 business owners since 2023.
+Our team analyzes your needs and selects the ideal accountant from a network of 1,500+ firms across Quebec.
+More than 12,000 entrepreneurs matched since 2023.

 Find my accountant

-An accountant analyzing a balance sheet and income statement for a Quebec-based small business
+Accountant analyzing a balance sheet and income statement for a Quebec SME

 Photo by Jakub Zerdzicki on Unsplash